 Please note that all in-person 2600 meetings, including our own, are suspended until further notice due to the pandemic.

-The following info remains posted for both historical reasons and in hopes that we will someday again meet in-person.
+The following info remains posted both for historical reference and with a view toward eventually resuming our in-person meetings when doing so becomes safe.
 It does not refer to a currently-active happening, or promote gathering in-person for any reason while it is still extremely irresponsible to do so.

 During this crisis, we are conducting NYC2600 meetings virtually.
 Stay tuned to this site’s front page for info on how to join the next Virtual NYC2600 Meeting.